 Reading picture books about community provides a visual way to explore the world around us and demonstrates how we are all connected in a larger, global society.
 Picture books provide an accessible and enjoyable way to share ideas about interconnectedness, generosity, equality, and community.

 Reading these books allows students to develop a strong connection to the world around them, creating a common understanding that leads to healthy relationships and collaboration.

 Picture books about community also show what it means to be part of a larger society and how our actions impact our communities.

 Additionally, reading picture books featuring characters from diverse backgrounds helps normalise diversity for your students.
 Children identify with characters who look like them and enjoy reading about those from different backgrounds.
 This connection helps them better understand experiences beyond their own lives and encourages empathy for others.

-Reading children’s books about community and belonging will give your students examples of how community building lead to positive outcomes, including:
+Reading picture books about community and belonging gives your students examples of how community building leads to positive outcomes, including:

 Building a Positive Classroom Community

 There are many benefits to building a positive classroom community, particularly when using picture books.
 These benefits include:

 - Feeling safe and a valued member of the classroom community

 - Strengthening relationship skills and decreasing loneliness.